rc glider in flight

 Dataflow

-We're almost reached the end!
-The final step is to convert the aggregated mixer values (in the range -100% to +100%) to PWM values.
-This is done according to Min, Max and Subtrim which you set in the Outputs menu:
+The second step is to convert the aggregated values (after clipping, if necessary) to PWM values.
+This is done according to Min, Max and Subtrim.

 outputs